contextworks/Cascading-Class-System/CCS-Standard.md

 	* if the namespace of the requested class is the global namespace the autoloading process MUST fail imediatly

+	* the class and namespace are always considered lowercase when computing the path; so as to support default PHP behaviour (case insensitive namespace and classes)

 5. All logic MUST BE designed to work as if the \app namespace is the ONLY namespace that exists.
 Classes should never rely on any other namespace, not